PInve/Salting/README.md

 ### Dependencies

-- Spring-boot-started-data-jpa
+- Spring-boot-starter-data-jpa
 - Spring-boot-starter-web
-- mysql-conncector-java
+- mysql-connector-java
 - lombok

 ### Configuration

 To run this project, we'll have to set a few keys in the ***application.properties*** file.

-- *spring.datasource.url*: URL to your database schema (
+- *spring.datasource.url*: URL to your database schema
 - *spring.datasource.password*: password to use for database access
 - *spring.datasource.username*: username to use for database access
 - *spring.jpa.hibernate.ddl-auto*: defaults to update; whether Hybernate should reflect, or not, the changes in your @Entity classes on the matching database's tables (if possible).